OECD Home › Directorate for Financial and Enterprise Affairs › Publications & Documents

 Publications & Documents

-This review of corporate governance in Chile describes the corporate governance setting including the structure and ownership concentration of listed companies and the structure and operation of the state-owned sector.
-It also examines the legal and regulatory framework and company practices.
+This review of corporate governance in Israel describes the corporate governance setting including the structure and ownership concentration of listed companies and the structure and operation of the state-owned sector.